rby/tzhandshake/README.md

 ## Build & run

 ### Generate an identity file:
+In order to handshake with a Tezos node, we're required to generate a minor proof of work.
+The proof of work when post-concatenated to the public key should hash to a value that has a number (controlled by a difficulty param defaulting to 36) of leading zero bytes.
-Not implemented in the CLI, but you can use octez-node docker image or a local build of octez-node to do that.
+This is not implemented in the CLI for now, so you need to use octez-node docker image or a local build of octez-node to do that.
 Example with docker:
 ```shell
 docker run \